 We pitch story ideas, manage the editorial calendar, conduct stakeholder interviews and produce each story start-to-finish.
 Our pieces have taken a variety of multimedia forms, including videos, podcasts, infographics, slideshows and articles.

-By sharing these stories, we hope to empower more communities and scientists to advance solutions to pressing environmental problems.
+By sharing these stories, we hope to inspire more communities and scientists to advance solutions to pressing environmental problems.
 Continue reading

 Our team regularly creates content for annual brochures showcasing the achievements of scientific organizations.
 We enjoy working closely with staff and affiliated scientists or practitioners to develop eye-catching research profiles highlighting key contributions.
 Continue reading

 Anne developed the content for this role-playing game about disaster resilience for the Koshland Science Museum.
 It won a Gold Medal in the International Serious Play Awards when it was first released in 2015.
 The game is now in its third edition and has been played by community groups and schools around the world.